Babadağ (Azerbaijan)

 Babadağ is a mountain in Ismayilli District, Azerbaijan.
 It is considered a sacred site. pilgrims make the long trek to the summit from Babadağ base camp at the foot of the mountain.
 The route to the summit is steep and there are a number of false summits.
+Babadag has been under state protection as a monument of national historical and cultural significance since the decision of the Cabinet of Ministers of Azerbaijan dated August 2, 2001.